Places Visited: Kochi, Kumarakom, Trivandrum, Kovalam, Madurai, Chennai

 Matancherry also holds a number of excellent antique and souvenir shops which you’ll have time to visit before returning back to your hotel for the remainder of the afternoon.

 In the evening, we’ll attend a performance of Kathakali – Kerala’s unique form of dance drama – in which performers wear elaborate, colourful costumes.
-We’ll arrive ahead of the show so that you’ll be able to see the dancers having their make up applied – a great photo opportunity.
+We’ll arrive ahead of the show so that you’ll be able to see the dancers having their make-up applied – a great photo opportunity.

-Kerala’s backwaters, known locally as ‘Kuttinad’, is a hidden world of winding, lotus-choked canals and rivers interlacing a myriad islands on the state’s coastal plain.
+Kerala’s backwaters, known locally as ‘Kuttinad’, is a hidden world of winding, lotus-choked canals and rivers interlacing a myriad of islands on the state’s coastal plain.
 Intensely green and fertile, the area supports a unique way of life.
-Chugging around the waterways you’ll pass tracts of viridscent rice paddy, huge mango trees overhanging waterside papaya orchards and low-slung houses with rooftops of orange terracotta tiles.
+Chugging around the waterways you’ll pass large tracts of rice paddy, huge mango trees overhanging waterside papaya orchards and low-slung houses with rooftops of orange terracotta tiles.
 On the water, look out for floating duck farms (the farmers paddling along behind in dugout canoes), Orthodox Syrian priests travelling to Mass by speedboat, soapy kids splashing around in the shallows and, of course, the elegantly canopied houseboats that are nowadays used to transport visitors around the region.

 Your hotel is situated on one of India’s longest lakes, Vembanad – a 96-kilometre-long expanse of shimmering water that’s teeming with birdlife.
 After checking in, enjoy the warm breezes and glorious views over the water from the pool.